Viv Hope: Storylines

 Viv drowns her sorrows by drinking a bottle of wine.
 She falls asleep on the sofa and is oblivious when the post office and flat catches fire after corrupt police officer Nick Henshall (Michael McKell) starts a fire at Victoria Cottage and it spreads to surrounding buildings.
-Bob and Terry break into the shop to try and rescue Viv and the twins.
+Bob and Terry break into the shop to try to rescue Viv and the twins.
 Bob rescues Cathy and Heath and makes it out alive and Terry attempts to rescue Viv.
 The Post Office explodes and Terry and Viv are killed.
-Despite being one of Emmerdale's longest serving characters, Viv's funeral, agreed by Bob, Donna, Scott and Kelly, was held in her hometown in Essex, off-screen.
+Viv's funeral, agreed by Bob, Donna, Scott and Kelly, is held in Essex, off-screen.

 In 2014, it is revealed that Viv knew that Donna had a daughter named April Windsor (Amelia Flanagan) after her split with Marlon, April's biological father, which stuns Bob.
 In November 2017, Rodney Blackstock (Patrick Mower) mentions Viv to Laurel on fireworks night saying Heath doesn't like fire after Viv's death.